robertlarkins/csharp-solution-template/README.md

 ## .gitignore
 Specifies which files should be untracked by Git version control.
+The .gitignore provided has been generated using https://www.toptal.com/developers/gitignore specifying *VisualStudio*.

 ## Directory.Build.props
 Base settings that are automatically applied to all projects in the solution.